Greece Moments Greece Moments

 Kokkini Bay at Finikas

 In the area around Finikas there are many holiday homes, hotels and restaurants.
-The town is located about 12 kilometers from Ermoupoli and can be reached by rental car as well as by bus.
+The town is located about 12 kilometers from Ermoupoli and can be reached by rental car or by bus.

 🚘